trade-mateio/api/README.md

 * `signalsLastDay` - number of created signals last day
 * `maxActiveSignalsPerFeed` - max active signals per channel
 * channel limits for `exchanges` and `base_currencies`. in limitRemaining field - 1 means 100%.
-  * At the time the signal is created, the limit on this exchange and the base_currency is reduced by the amount of volume in the signal; when the signal is closed, the limit volume involved in the signal returns to the limit.
+  * At the time when signal is created, the limit on this `exchange` and the `base_currency` is reduced by the amount of volume in the signal; when the signal is closed, the limit volume, involved in the signal, returns to the limit.
   ```javascript
   {
       "exchanges":{